 Tax deductions can be unbelievably advantageous.
 They lower your taxable income, thus making your business more profitable.
 Using an asset or expense to keep significantly more income almost feels like getting that asset or expense for free.
 Many business owners would likely admit that they chose their industry primarily because of eligibility for more deductions.

 Take Section 179, for example.
 With this deduction, you can deduct an asset’s total cost for the same year you bought it.
-Countless businesses capitalize on Section 179 by purchasing numerous expensive assets in the same year, even if they might not have use for them at this moment in time.
+Countless businesses capitalize on Section 179 by purchasing numerous expensive assets in the same year, even if they might not have used them at this moment in time.
 Don’t have the money to make the purchase outright?
 Well, that’s what small business loans are for.
 If you rent your equipment or your office space, you can deduct your rent payments as well.

 Ever wonder why so many people start businesses despite the massive upfront expenses waiting around the corner?
 That number would probably be a lot lower if it weren’t possible to deduct up to $5,000 in startup costs.
 The vagueness of that term makes it increasingly applicable.
 You can even categorize the expenses of researching an industry as “startup costs.”